Eating Diner

 In addition to providing most of your required vitamins and minerals, eating fruits and vegetables can help to prevent overeating.
 Fruits and vegetables leave us feeling full because they are packed with fiber and have a high water content.

-Fiber has the added bonus of keeping you regular.
+Fiber has the bonus of keeping you regular.
 Regular bowel movements eliminate toxic wastes and can improve your energy and mood.
 The high water content in fruits and vegetables also helps you to stay hydrated, another trick to prevent overeating.

 12. Drink water